consulcast-gaming/mvm-popfile-generator/README.md

 # MvM Popfile Creator

 A desktop app for creating TF2 Mann vs. Machine popfiles.
+My intention was to facilitate easier creation of MvM population files via a GUI.
+This program was written via Anthropic's Claude AI.

 ## Quick Start (Browser Only)